boyum/h5p-types/README.md

 1. Create a new folder in the `packages` folder
 1. Add a note about the package to the table above
 1. If that project should be published to npm, add it to the `project` array in the [check-npm-packages workflow](./.github/workflows/check-npm-packages.yml)
-1. If that project is a dependency of another project, add it to that project's npm dependencies and use the version `"*"`
+1. If that project is a dependency of another project, add it to that project's npm dependencies and use the version `"workspace:*"`

 ### Adding a new example